tomsawyer0224/sklearn_classification/README.md

 ![image](results/SVC/version_0/learning_curve.png) \
 ![image](results/SVC/version_0/validation_curve.png) \
 6. For simplicity, this project doesn't provide a professional dataset object (like PyTorch).
 If you use other datasets, modify the python file './datasets.py'.
-> define a new method
+- Define a new method:
 ```
 def _get_yourdataset(self):
   # do something